lhcb/second-analysis-steps/simulation.md

 ```shell
 lb-run DaVinci/v41r0 gaudirun.py DaVinciOptions.py
 ```
 This script will attempt to build an nTuple from the xgen file it is given, using the specified decay descriptor.
-If everything is working correctly, this should return one entry per event, corresponding to your signal candidate.
+If everything is working correctly, this should return at least one entry per event, corresponding to your signal candidate.
 The PrintMCTree algorithm will print to screen the full decay chain for each particle in "decay_heads" e.g:
 ```
 <--------------------------------- MCParticle --------------------------------->
                 Name         E         M         P        Pt       phi        Vz